coderefinery/manuals/how-to-attend-online.md

-# How to attend online workshops
+# Attending an online workshop

 We are glad you would like to attend an online workshop.
 This page will help you mentally and physically prepare.